The best grants for small business in 2022

 - UnLtd – Provides funding and support for social entrepreneurs with social change at the heart of everything they do.

-- Shell LiveWIRE - Provides access to knowledge, skills, networks and resources to help young people realise their business goals and create jobs, provide sustainable income, and drive innovation.
+- Shell LiveWIRE - Provides access to knowledge, skills, networks and resources to help young people realise their business goals, create jobs, provide sustainable income, and drive innovation.

 Grants for businesses with apprentices